DistrictOfJoban/JCM-Docs/docs/dev/scripting/articles/tips.md

 let colorAutoConverted = new Color("0x80B846"); // String is converted to integer for constructor 4, as it has 1 parameter, matched the no. of arguments given let colorFromConstructor2 = new Color(1, 1, 1); // Number is converted to float, as float has higher order of perference than intger, regardless of whether a decimal place is not provided.

-let colorFromNoConstructor = Color(); // It does not pair with any constructor
+let colorFromNoConstructor = new Color(); // It does not pair with any constructor
 // Error! com.lx862.mtrscripting.lib.org.mozilla.javascript.EvaluatorException: Java constructor for "java.awt.Color" with arguments "" not found.
 ```